liferay/lexicon-site/src/pages/docs/patterns/tabs.md

 * Tab label must be short, maximum two words, clear and concise.
 * Do not use all caps in the label, this complicates the readability of the tab.
 * One of the tabs must be always pre selected
+* Tabs must collapse below "More" tab when the don't fit in the screen.
+More dropdown tab can exist if the tabs fit in the available width.
+This tab will be always the last one.

 ### Variations